 - Insufficient insulation – acoustic insulation

 At Alkyonis we have over 30 years of experience in the field of marine insulation, with experienced technicians and engineers who possess substantial know-how.
 We look after every vessel and we are committed to holistic and smart solutions for ship insulation.
 From super and mega yachts of high aesthetic requirements, to exclusive contracts of the Hellenic Navy and commercial ships all over the world.

 Apart from our extensive experience, expertise and know-how in ship insulation, our clients trust us because we offer an innovative way of applying insulation combined with excellent application of strong insulating materials.
-Being the exclusive distributor of Mascoat, a world leader in the control of corrosion under insulation, and especially in thermal and sound insulation coatings, we are committed to perform the most efficient insulation that maintains the proper temperature, protects against noise and controls corrosion, without affecting aesthetics.
+Being the official dealer of Mascoat, a world leader in the control of corrosion under insulation, and especially in thermal and sound insulation coatings, we are committed to perform the most efficient insulation that maintains the proper temperature, protects against noise and controls corrosion, without affecting aesthetics.